ibm-build-lab/NLU-demo-with-ui/README.md

 * Copy the `apikey` value to use in the next step
 * Copy the `url` value to use in the next step

-Once credentials are created, they are available on the NLU Service "Manage" page:
+Once credentials are created, they are available on the NLU Service **Manage** page:
 ![credentials](./public/NLU_credentials.png)

 ### Run the application